retaildevcrews/pib-gitops/README.md

 - Only clone the main branch
 - Additional instructions reference your new GitHub repo, not this repo

+## Verify ci-cd

+- Open the `Actions` tab in your repo at GitHub.com
+  - The action needs read / write permission
+  - You may have to change your default permission
+    - Settings
+      - Actions
+        - General

 ## Create a Codespace

 - Create your Codespace from your new repo